 - the Summer break officially starts next week!
 What are your holiday plans?
 For International students, one of the great things about studying in a European country like the Netherlands is the relative ease with which you can travel to a host of different countries which are part of the Schengen agreement (26 in total!).
-So it is no surprise that many international students at Wittenborg University use their holiday time to travel as wide and far as possible in Europe.
+So it is no surprise that many international students at WUAS use their holiday time to travel as wide and far as possible in Europe.
 And, it seems, the Dutch students are no slackers either.

 According to the Dutch central bureau for statistics (CBS) approximately two-thirds of students are likely to go on holiday this summer.
 After all, the new academic year only starts in the first week of September.

 Of the 775 000 scholars and students older than 16 years more than 70% go away for a long holiday at least once a year.
 Some even do it twice!

 Only about 3 out of 10 have no plans at all except to stay at home.

 Of the whole Dutch population about 75% go at least once a year on holiday and even higher percentage (83%) of the highly educated who on average go 2,5 times per year for a break.

 All good and well, but what does the CBS mean when they talk about a “longer vacation”?